Asian Art Outpost

 chán yuè

 This term transcends a few religions, including Taoism and Buddhism.
-This title refers to the inner bliss and peace that you can achieve from meditation.
-It can also be translated as "joy of the mystic trance" or simply "meditative bliss".
+It can also be translated as “joy of the mystic trance” or simply “meditative bliss.”

 Amazing that such a complex idea can be expressed in just two Chinese characters.
-Note that the first character is Chan/Zen (Chinese/Japanese) which means "meditation" in both languages.
+Note that the first character is Chan/Zen (Chinese/Japanese), which means “meditation” in both languages.

 Karma (of your past lives)